anantkumarlnu/anantkumarlnu-ASSIGNMENT-2-INFO-6150/README.md

 Need to think about the following float, --  will float some illustrations on the projects section column layout … maybe move the navigation to the left as a bar and then the header becomes a container with the same clour as the background and then name will be lighter color and the name and the button will have box shadow

+ questions to ask-

+ have no cdrtifications .. can i have a play at videos for the figure and fig caption requirements

+ go for dummy certificates

+ what is required for the column layout .. is it the 2 part thing where the left of the page has the navigation

+ have the audio file paly by default with minimal volume and have controls in the footer